Rookie legislator leaves Tory caucus over decisions affecting francophones

 “I know many members of our government reached out to her, she chose not to take them up on those offers,” she said.
 “But let me be perfectly clear, she voted against a budget bill, the fall economic statement, that’s pretty serious.”

-Opposition legislators criticized what they called the government’s disregard for the rights of francophones and expressed support for Simard.
+Opposition politicians criticized what they called the government’s disregard for the rights of francophones and expressed support for Simard.

 “This premier does not understand francophones and he doesn’t respect francophones,” he said.